Aguadilla, Puerto Rico: Demographics

 The 1887 census conducted by Spain showed Aguadilla had a population of 16,140.

 According to the US 2010 Census, there were 60,949 people in the city.
 This represents a decrease of more than 3,000 from the 2000 Census.
 The population density was 1668.5 PD/sqmi.
 The 2020 Census indicated the municipality has 55,101 residents representing a decline of over 5,000 residents.

 As a whole, Puerto Rico is populated mainly by people from Creole or Spanish and European descent.
 Statistics taken from the 2000 census shows that 83.6% of Aguadillanos identify as having Spanish or white origin, 5.0% are black, 0.2% are Amerindian, 0.2% Asian, 0.1% Native Hawaiian/Pacific Islander, 8.2% were some other race, and 2.8% two or more races.

 In March 2012, unemployment was at 16.2%, which is the same percent it was in November 2010.

 Religion

 Most Aguadillanos are Christian with a majority being Roman Catholic.
 Like most cities in Puerto Rico Aguadilla has their Catholic church located on the main square in their downtown.
-There is also a significant community of Protestants including Pentecostals, Adventists and Jehovah's Witnesses.
+There is also a significant community of Jehovah's Witnesses and Protestants including Pentecostals and Adventists.

 Aguadilla has an Islamic community with and Islamic Center located on PR-111 in Palmar barrio.